zacanger/niddesa/text/generated-translations/cullaniddesa/08-chinese-amazon.md

 I said, "Those who do not have trouble after thirsty love," I said, "Those people do survive the storm."

-52. I rejoice in the words of Daisen, which speaks well: Qiao Tamo is a man who has no authority,
+52. I rejoice in the words of Great Immortal, which speaks well: Qiao Tamo is a man who has no authority,

 Whosoever is seen or heard here, or even after all the forbidden and forbidden